Want to start a travel blog? Not sure from where to start? This guide will help you start your blog in a few easy steps.

 A few important plugins to get basic functionalities and improve SEO are:

-- Jetpack: My personal favorite – It offers you a spell-checker, contact forms, extra widgets, and a whole slew of more features
+- Jetpack – It offers you a spell-checker, contact forms, extra widgets, and a whole slew of more features

 - Akismet– To protect your blog from spammers leaving comments on your posts.
-Totally recommended from the first day.
+Totally recommended for the first day.

 - Yoast SEO – For optimizing your articles for Google search, plus integrating Google Sitemaps and Analytics.